Vitamins and Health: Key Functions Explained

 How Vitamin C Supports Your Health

-Foods rich in vitamin C include citrus fruits such as oranges, kiwis, berries, and vegetables like bell peppers and broccoli.
-It’s important to consume these foods fresh, as vitamin C is sensitive to heat and aging.
-Adding a daily portion of these foods to your diet helps support your immune system effectively.
+Foods rich in vitamin C include citrus fruits, kiwis, berries, and vegetables like bell peppers and broccoli.
+Because vitamin C is sensitive to heat and light, it's best to consume these foods fresh.

-Interested in how vitamin C supports the immune system?
+Interested in how vitamin C supports immune function?
 Check this link.

 The Impact of Vitamin D on Bone Health